6 Critical Conversations Senior Teams Need to Have About ChatGPT

 4. Evaluate the ROI:

-Leaders should evaluate the potential ROI of using ChatGPT.
+Leaders should evaluate the potential ROI of using AI.
 This could include calculating the cost and time savings associated with using ChatGPT for customer support and content creation as well as estimating the impact on customer satisfaction and employee productivity.

-5. Prioritize Where to Implement ChatGPT:
+5. Prioritize Where to Implement AI:

-Once the leadership team has identified the objectives, risks, use cases, and ROI, they should prioritize where to start leveraging ChatGPT and start implementing.
+Once the leadership team has identified the objectives, risks, use cases, and ROI, they should prioritize where to start leveraging AI and start implementing.
 We recommend prioritizing one area where implementation would be relatively simple to get a quick win first.
 Preferably something that can be tested to ensure that the AI is working effectively and in an area where ChatGPT excels already.
 The actual implementation may involve working with a third-party provider or developing your own ChatGPT solution.

 6. Train and Monitor: